What's the Best Way to Sell a Car?

 Two hours after I posted my Craigslist ad, the phone rang.
 The person on the other end was interested in looking at my car and set up a time for that evening.
 I was excited that I had a bite so early!
 Shortly after, the phone rang again, and it kept on ringing.
-I spent the entire day fielding phone calls for the car, and setting up times for people to come to see the car.
+I spent the entire day fielding phone calls for the car and setting up times for people to come to see it.
 Before noon, I already had several showings set up for that afternoon.

 - Make sure to black out your license plate in your listing photos or take a photo at an angle that hides the plates.

 - Don't make any promises to prospective buyers.
 Tell them you will consider their offer and get back to them.
 If you tell a person that they won the sale, follow through on that promise.

 - Ask for cash or a certified bank check.
 You don't want to have to deal with a bounced personal check.

 After the first showing, I had my first offer.
 The man who took a test drive offered me $1,800.
 I was honest with him that I wouldn’t even consider such a low offer, especially considering that there was quite a lot of interest in the car.
 He increased his offer to $2,200.
 I told him I would think about it and get back to him.

 By the third showing of the day, I had a full-price offer.
 Just as that offer came in, my cell phone rang.
 The next person who was scheduled to take a look was arriving.
 I had to think fast.
 At that moment, I was second guessing myself, wondering if I had priced the car too low.
 The overwhelming interest and stream of offers coming in made me wonder if I should have listed it for a bit more.
 In that moment, I decided to take a chance on making just a bit more money.